 - Origination fee – This fee may be charged by the lender for the administration of the loan.
 This is a fee you can negotiate with some lenders.

 - Title search fee – Most lenders charge a title search fee.
 This fee will uncover all liens against the property.

 Shop around for the best home equity loan lender

 Choice One and other local credit unions are always a great place to start when shopping for a home equity loan or any loan for that matter.
 Because a credit union is not for profit, they often offer more competitive rates, lower fees, and better terms than big banks.
-Choice One Credit Union offers great rates and no or low closing costs* for first-lien home equity loans.
+Choice One Community Credit Union offers great rates and no fees* on first-lien home equity loans.
 When shopping for the best home equity loan deal, be sure to compare several lenders.
 This includes getting a detailed listing of all fees involved in the closing of the loan and the amount of each fee.
 This is in addition to shopping rates.
 While some closing costs may be negotiable, others, such as an appraisal fee are typically non-negotiable.
-If you don’t understand the terms, fees, or condition of the loan, ask questions.
+If you don’t understand the terms, fees, or conditions of the loan, ask questions.
 Don’t be afraid to ask a lender to lower the fees or meet the terms of another lender.

 Learn more about which home equity loan is best for you, by reading our Choice Words blog.